 In this article, we will have a look at all you need to know about Echeveria Lola, including care and leaf & other propagation methods.

 The leaves are slightly wider at the ends and finish with a pointy tip.
-They are lightly coated in a dusty substance called the farina which protects the plant from the harsh sun.
+They are coated in a dusty substance called the farina which protects the plant from harsh sun.

 Echeveria Lola flowers once a year, usually around springtime.
 The blooms arch over the rosettes on a long stalk, and there can be as many as 10 individual flowers per one stalk.
 The petals are pink-orange on the outside and yellow-orange on the inside.